michaelyin/lgeval/README.md

 **confHist**
 Create structure confusion histograms, which show target structures (e.g. of 2-3 symbols) or stroke groups, along with corresponding error graphs and their frequencies.
-For space, only subgraph errors that are produced more than three times are included in the output.
+To save space, the user can specific the minimum number of times that an error must occur to be included in the output.
 This provides a detailed summary of the specific segmentation and classification errors made by a recognition algorithm.
 The structure confusion histograms at the object and stroke levels are stored in a (large) .html file.

 **cdiff, ldiff and vdiff**
 Used to compile labeling errors of given types (*cdiff*), or return the a list of the files containing these errors (*ldiff*) and view them (*vdiff*) using 'less.'
 Regular expression matching over node and edge labels is supported ('egrep' format), and files with or without segmentation errors may be selected for.